Nickchapman3773/Uranium-Fever/README.md

 - Stentorious for making patches, updating several of his mods specifically for Uranium Fever, and advising on many UI elements and animations.
 - InTheGrave and Shabby Pirate for extensive advising on compression and BSA packing to optimize the list.
 - Vish for ample troubleshooting in both wabbajack creation and mod organizer 2 functionality (as well as helping troubleshoot my broken ram xD).
+- My broken ram for making the compilation process a little extra spicy.
 - Woooombat for providing several instances of movement related troubleshooting and even releasing a mod on Uranium Fever's behalf.
 - Xilando and Quicksilver5000 for giving special permissions for minor alterations of their mods included in the list, specifically Armed to the Teeth, B42 Quickthrow, and B42 Inspect.
 - PhysicsGaming for spending a substantial amount adjusting Keybind Quick Display so that it could be optimally utilized in Uranium Fever.